JacksonHagood/CPP_Basics/06_Exceptions/exceptions.md

 # Exceptions

 **Exceptions** are useful tools for avoiding errors in C++ while handling special situations.
-Essentially, by replacing errors with exceptions, the program can recover from potential issues instead of hitting a runtime error and stopping execution.
+Essentially, by replacing errors with exceptions, the program can recover from potential issues instead of encountering a runtime error which stops execution.
 This is because exceptions that are "thrown" can be "caught" and handled accordingly.

 ## Throwing Exceptions